ircv3/ircv3-specifications/client-tags/display-name.md

 Display names are indicated by a message with a `+draft/display-name` tag using the client-only prefix with the value being the desired name.

-## Client implementation considerations

-This section is non-normative.

-This client tag is not meant as a method of impersonating other IRC users.
-Take care to make it clear to users when a display name is being used.
-Consider formatting display names differently to nicknames and making the original nickname visible to the user.

-This client tag is also not meant to be used as a persistent display name for users.
-The [metadata framework][metadata] would be more suitable for such a use case.

-### Fallback string removal
+### Fallback string

-Clients might wish to send messages that begin with a usable fallback for other clients that don't understand the display name tag.
-A common existing method of indicating a display name is be to include the desired name at the start of a message, surrounded by angle brackets, or other forms of parenthesis.
+Sending clients SHOULD send messages that begin with a usable fallback to cater to clients that don't understand the display name tag.
+A common existing method of indicating a display name is to include the desired name at the start of a message, surrounded by angle brackets, backticks, or other forms of parenthesis.

-To support this elegantly, receiving clients that support the display name might wish to remove such a prefix if it matches the display name tag.
+To support this elegantly, receiving clients that support the display name SHOULD remove such a prefix if it matches the display name tag.

 For instance, the following message has a display name tag with the value `charles` and the message begins with the fallback string `<charles> `.